mipayne/JustTheClass/Unit3/Lecture-07.md

 ## Activity \# 1 (12 min total including debrief)

-On your desk, you should havea a clear box, and several sheets of colored ping pong balls glued together.
+On your desk, you should have a clear box, and several sheets of colored ping pong balls glued together.
 These sheets are colored to help you better visualize the different 111 planes of an fcc lattice.
 Use these supplies to visualize how planes must move to create a stacking fault.
 It may be useful to work with your neighbor, where one of your physical models represents ABCABC stacking and the other represents ABAB stacking.
 #### Learning Objectives addressed by this activity:
 -
 ### Debrief (2 min)